uviclibraries/rdm-and-reproducibility/index.md

 **UPDATE PHOTO**
 <img src="images/WORKSHOP-LOGO-HERE.png" style="float:right;width:180px;" alt="image description">

-# Research Data Managment for Reproducible Research
+# Research Data Management for Reproducible Research

 - Pre-workshop activities: 15 min
 - Workshop Videos : 32 min

 ## Why is Reproducibility important?

-[Taguette](https://taguette.org/) This is a summary
+Reproducible research establishes the validity of scholarly output and contributes to reasearcher credibility and reliability.
+Across disciplines, researchers have been calling for reproducible research as an attainable minimum standard for assessing the value of scholarly claims, particularly when full independent replication of a study is not feasible.

-- This is a list
+Data management is foundational to establishing reproducibility and its practices must be implemented throughout the course of a research project.

-## Learning objectives - UPDATE FOR THE NEW TOOL
+## Learning objectives

 At the end of this workshop, you will be able to: